thanesh56/aws_serverless_application_to_manage_iam_users/README.md

-  <h4>CodeBuild:</h4> Here we need to configure build process along with buildspec.yml file where you can also you's external or different yml file but for this situation you need to put the file name in required field.
+  <h4>CodeBuild:</h4> Here we need to configure build process along with buildspec.yml file where we can also use external or different yml file but for this situation we need to put the file name in required field.